fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 Or that self-driving cars don't work on the first try?
 And that's where I learned just how much I hate failing and how much struggle and energy I spent on avoiding it at all costs.
 Unfortunately, as David Deutsch writes in the *Beginning of Infinity* (one of my favorite books): errors are inevitable.
-The trick is not to spend all your energy trying to be perfect, and instead, focus on maximizing how well you correct any errors and learn from them.[^4]
+The trick is not to spend all your energy trying to be perfect, and instead, to focus on maximizing how well you correct any errors and learn from them.[^4]
 So I re-framed failure as a practice in error-correction, made friends with it, and even trained myself to enjoy it: seeing at as a sign that I was trying interesting things AND I was also learning from them.

 <!-- <figure style="text-align: center;">